Kreepeez/WebApi/README.md

   - Returns a wrapped object or a list of objects
   - Initial seed provided
   - To get post by slug, just add the slug to the url
+  - To filter posts by tag, add ?tag=yourtaghere to url